mtx9/obsidian-calcite/README.md

 `o` at the connection spot of a link omits the nodes or tags.

-Select all links between note1 and note2, without note1 and note2:
+Select all links from note1 to note2, without note1 and note2:

 ```
 [[note1]]o-{*}->o[note2]